 Paris is full of wine bars where you can stop and take a glass at any time of the day.

 To learn more about the wines of France in an easily digestible way, visit the Les Caves du Louvre, just two minutes from the Louvre itself.
-In once-royal 18th-century cellars beneath the pavements of the 1st arrondissement, this new venture takes you on an amusing, inter-active lesson.
+In once-royal 18th-century cellars beneath the pavements of the 1st arrondissement, this new venture takes you on an amusing, interactive lesson.
 Or go by yourself having downloaded the app.
-Check out the website for more information.